backube/volsync/docs/design/restic.rst

 Considerations
 ==============

-The ReplicationSource and ReplicationDestination CRs of Scribe would correspond to the ``backup`` and ``restore`` operations, respectively, of Restic.
+The ReplicationSource and ReplicationDestination CRs of VolSync would correspond to the ``backup`` and ``restore`` operations, respectively, of Restic.
 Furthermore, there are repository maintenance operations that need to be addressed.
 For example, Restic manages the retention of old backups (via its